 - Lifestyle is not just food.

 - Incorporate exercise.
 Walking is the easiest form of exercise start and to sustain when you are older.
 Recommended is 30 minutes daily five days a week.
+If you are in the St. Louis area you can join me for a walk!

 - Reduce stress.
 Try and incorporate meditation if you can.
 I would start with Mindfulness Based Stress Reduction by Jon Kabat Zinn.